 Top photo: “Party” by Tetsu Sawamura, courtesy of the photographer.

 Map-1: IAPONIAE INSULAE DESCRIPTIO Ludovico Teisera auctere. . .cum Imperatorio, Regio et Brabantiae privelegio decennali.
-This is called the “first modern map of Japan,” and it set the standard for many Japan’s maps to come until the mid-17th century.
-It is surprising to find how accurately Japan is described here (for a map created in the 16th century).
-Well, of course, Hokkaido is missing here, but considering the fact that the northern island was not commonly regarded as a Japan’s official territory at that time, maybe it makes sense.
-In this map, the Korean Peninsula is illustrated like a long island between the Asian Continent (China) at the left edge and the Japanese archipelago.
+People call it ‘the first modern map of Japan’.
+In fact, it set the standard for many maps of Japan to come until the mid-17th century.
+For a map created in the 16th century, it is surprising to find how accurately Japan is represented here.
+Well, of course, Hokkaido is missing on this map.
+But considering the fact that the northern island was not an official territory of Japan at that time, maybe it makes sense.
+In this map, the Korean Peninsula is like a long island between China and the Asian Continent to its west and the Japanese archipelago to its east.

-Second photo: Felice Beato was an Italian-British photographer who was in Japan from 1863 to 1884.
+Third Photo: Felice Beato was an Italian-British photographer who was in Japan from 1863 to 1884.
 The location of this photograph is the present-day Mita district in Minato Ward, Tokyo.
-The building on the right side is a daimyo mansion owned by the Shimabara Domain in the Hizen Province, and the people with a Japanese sword in front of the building are real samurai, not a fake.
-Today, the buildings of Keio University stand on this site.
-The upper-right area surrounded by the wooden fences was the premises of the Iyo-Matsuyama Domain, and this is the place where ten out of the forty-seven Ako-roshi, including Oishi Chikara and Horibe Yasubee, committed seppuku in 1703.
-Now the Italian Embassy building stands on this site.
+The building on the right side is a daimyo mansion once owned by the Shimabara-han (Shimabara Domain) in Hizen Province, and the people with Japanese swords in front of the building are real samurai, not fakes.
+Today, Keio University buildings stand on this site.
+The upper-right area surrounded by the wooden fences was the premises of the Iyo-Matsuyama Domain, and this is the place where ten out of the forty-seven Ako-roshi ronin, including Oishi Chikara and Horibe Yasubee, committed seppuku in 1703.
+Nowadays, the Italian Embassy stands on this site.
 The slope in the photograph still exists today, though the road has long been paved.

 Map-2: ANTICO, C. (engraver) / LA COREA, LA MANCHURIA, L’IMPERO DEL’GIAPONNE e L’Isole Kurille.
 This map appeared in “The Commercial Atlas” published in Italy around 1860.
-The contours are illustrated in detail.
-Japan’s land area is bordered in yellow.
-But interestingly enough, Southern Sakhalin (above Hokkaido) is counted as Japan’s territory here, while the Kuril Islands (called the Chishima Islands in Japan) are not.
-These northern areas are controversial ones politically and historically.
-In particular, Japan has been continuing to ask Russia for the “return” of part of the Kuril Islands.
+Japan’s land area is colored in yellow.
+But interestingly enough, Southern Sakhalin (above Hokkaido) is shown as Japanese territory here, while the Kuril Islands (called the Chishima Islands in Japan) are not.
+These northern areas are controversial ones politically and historically, particularly, some of the Kuril Islands which Japan has been continuously asking Russia for the “return” of part of.

 All the other photos: Property of Unfamiliar Japan Tours .com.